Temporary governance rights

 Many contributions might be suitable for receiving temporary governance rights

-• Capital - Financial capital investments could be a good example of a contribution that could benefit from receiving governance rights as the organisation would spend the capital that gets invested.
+• Capital - Financial capital investments could be a good example of a contribution that could benefit from receiving governance rights as the organisation would use or spend the capital that gets invested.
 If the organisation fails the investor could lose all their capital which warrants them having governance rights.
 This could give them some influence over how the organisation is operated or how the capital is used.
 What exact governance rights are given or whether they are given at all is up to the organisation that is making the agreement with the investor.

 Not all contributions need to receive governance rights